strongloop/cascon2019/greeter/README.md

 ```

 ## Part 2: Add a French Greeter
-_TODO: what it actually does?
-Add on the extension?_

-Now, we're going to create a French greeter.
+We are now going to create a new French greeter class which extends a certain interface defined by the extension point.
+Then it has to register itself against that extension point.

 ### Step 1: Creater French Greeter
 1. In `src` folder, create a file called `greeter-fr.ts`.
+2. Add the required imports.
+    ```ts
+    import {bind, config} from '@loopback/context';
+    import {asGreeter, Greeter} from '@loopback/example-greeter-extension';
+    ```

-2. Add the `FrenchGreeter` class.
+3. Add the `FrenchGreeter` class.
     ```ts
     /**
      * A greeter implementation for French.